 Request info

-Can the payment gateway handle credit and debit card information from different financial institutions in multiple countries and a mix of currencies?
+Can the payment gateway handle various forms of digital payments?
+Can it process credit and debit card information from different financial institutions in multiple countries?
+Does it work in all the regions the business operates in and appropriately convert currencies and add taxes?

-Central banks, online-only startups, pay-later programs, etc., are all accepted payment methods with different card number formats.
-Payment gateway testing checks that the system can receive card information (manually or through a third party), recognize, and accurately process it.
+Central banks, online-only startups, pay-later programs, etc. are all accepted payment methods in addition to credit and debit cards.
+Payment gateway testing checks that the system can receive payment details (manually or through a third party), recognize, and accurately process them.

 Jumbotron image